-Academic researchers routinely extoll the “evidence-based” therapies studied in research laboratories and denigrate psychotherapy as it is actually practiced by most clinicians.
+Academic researchers routinely extoll the “evidence-based” therapies studied in research settings and denigrate psychotherapy as it is actually practiced by most therapists.
 Their comments range from the hysteric (“The disconnect between what clinicians do and what science has discovered is an unconscionable embarrassment.”–Professor Walter Mischel, quoted in Newsweek) to the seemingly cautious and sober (“Evidence-based therapies work a little faster, a little better, and for more problematic situations, more powerfully.”–Professor Steven Hollon, quoted in the Los Angeles Times).
-Even former American Psychological Association president Alan Kazdin jumped on the bandwagon, telling Time Magazine that psychotherapy is “overrated and outdated” and lamenting that it is hard to find referrals for “evidence-based treatments like cognitive-behavioral therapy.”
+Even former American Psychological Association president Alan Kazdin jumped on the bandwagon, telling Time magazine that psychotherapy is “overrated and outdated” and lamenting that it is hard to find referrals for “evidence-based treatments like cognitive-behavioral therapy.”

 One might assume from such comments that strong scientific evidence shows that “evidence-based” (read manualized) therapy is superior to psychotherapy as practiced by most clinicians in the real world.

 Myth #1: “Evidence-based” therapy is more effective than other psychotherapy

 Nearly all the evidence supporting “evidence-based” therapy comes from studies that compare “evidence-based” therapy to no therapy, or to control groups that receive sham therapies that serve as foils and are not designed to be serious alternatives.

 This research tells us only that “evidence-based” therapy is better than doing nothing (or doing something that is not meant to be a serious alternative).
 It does not tell us how "evidence-based" therapy compares to real-world psychotherapy that a person would receive from a qualified mental health professional.